xmtp/xmtp-dot-org/docs/dev-concepts/works-with-xmtp.md

     - Example implementation in the [XMTP Inbox Web app](https://github.com/xmtp-labs/xmtp-inbox-web)
 - [wagmi](https://wagmi.sh/)

 XMTP client SDKs require you to use [ethers](https://ethers.org/) or another web3 library capable of supplying an [ethers Signer](https://docs.ethers.io/v5/api/signer/).
-These wallet connection tools provide this capability.
+These wallet connection tools, as well as others, provide this capability.

 ## Message bots